Zondax/secrets-store-csi-driver-provider-gcp/README.md

     gke-workload@$PROJECT_ID.iam.gserviceaccount.com
 ```

-### Generic Workload Identity Federation
+### External Workload Identity Federation

-From version X.Y.Z, the provider supports generic Workload Identity Federation for non-GKE and non-Fleet clusters.
+From version 1.8.0, the provider supports external Workload Identity Federation for non-GKE and non-Fleet clusters.
 This allows you to use WIF with any Kubernetes cluster that supports Workload Identity Federation, such as EKS, AKS, or self-managed clusters.

-See the [Generic WIF documentation](docs/generic-wif.md) for details.
+See the [Generic WIF documentation](docs/external-wif.md) for details.

 * Create a secret that the workload identity service account can access